Raul Rosas Jr.: Ultimate Fighting Championship

 After earning his contract, Rosas Jr. made his UFC debut at UFC 282 against Jay Perrin on December 10, 2022.
 He won the fight via first round submission and this became the youngest person to ever win a UFC fight.
 This win earned him the Performance of the Night award.

 Rosas Jr. faced Christian Rodriguez on April 8, 2023, at UFC 287.
-At the weigh-ins, Rodriguez weighed in at 137 pounds, one pound over the bantamweight non-title fight limit.
-His bout proceeded at catchweight and he was fined 20% of his purse which went to Rosas Jr. He lost the fight via unanimous decision.
+At the weigh-ins, Rodriguez weighed in at 137 pounds, one pound over the bantamweight non-title fight limit, so the bout proceeded at catchweight and Rodriguez was fined 20% of his purse which went to Rosas Jr. Rosas Jr. lost the fight via unanimous decision.

 Rosas Jr. faced Terence Mitchell on September 16, 2023, at UFC Fight Night 227.
 He won the fight via technical knockout inside the first minute.
 This win earned him the Performance of the Night award.

 Rosas Jr. was scheduled to face Ricky Turcios on February 24, 2024, at UFC Fight Night 237.
 However, Rosas Jr. was forced withdraw just before the bout was expected to begin due to an illness.
 As a result, the bout was initially pushed back one week to UFC Fight Night 238 on March 2, 2024.
 In turn, the bout was ultimately scrapped for unknown reasons.
 The fight would then be rescheduled to UFC on ESPN 57 on June 8, 2024.
 He won the fight via rear-naked choke in the second round.
 This win earned him the Performance of the Night award.

 Rosas Jr. faced Aori Qileng on September 14, 2024, at UFC 306.
 He won the fight by unanimous decision.

 Rosas Jr. faced Vince Morales on March 29, 2025 at UFC on ESPN 64.
 He won the fight by unanimous decision.

 Rosas Jr. was scheduled to face Rob Font on September 13, 2025 at UFC Fight Night 259.
-However, Rosas Jr. had to withdraw due to an injury and was replaced by David Martinez.
+However, Rosas Jr. had to withdraw due to an injury and was replaced by David Martínez.
+The re-scheduled bout took place on March 7, 2026, at UFC 326.
+Rosas Jr. won the fight by unanimous decision.

+Rosas Jr. faced Raoni Barcelos in the main event on September 26, 2026, at UFC Fight Night 289, becoming the youngest fighter to headline a UFC Fight Night card.
+Rosas Jr. won the fight after Barcelos went limp from Rosas Jr.'s takedown during the fifth round.
+This win earned him the Fight of the Night award.

+Submission grappling career

+Rosas Jr. faced the former two-time UFC Flyweight Champion Deiveson Figueiredo in a submission grappling match at Hype FC Brazil: Sao Paulo on April 8, 2026.
+The bout ended in a draw.

+Personal life

+Raúl has an older brother, Jessie, who is also a mixed martial artist competing in the UFC.